jrmenzel/vimix_os/docs/development/run_on_qemu.md

 - 32-bit vs 64-bit must be selected matching the compile target.
 - Either [user space](userspace/userspace.md) applications or the [kernel](kernel/kernel.md) can be debugged, but not both at the same time (read: no stepping through a [syscall](kernel/syscalls/syscalls.md) into the kernel).
 - Adjust the presets for user space apps that don't have one.
+- If the debugger was not found, set `"miDebuggerPath": "<path on your distro>",`, `gdb-multiarch` can be used on any target if available.

 ### gdb